cosmos/ibc/spec/ics-020-fungible-token-transfer/README.md

 - Preservation of total supply (constant or inflationary on a single source chain & module).
 - Permissionless token transfers, no need to whitelist connections, modules, or denominations.
 - Symmetric (all chains implement the same logic, no in-protocol differentiation of hubs & zones).
-- Fault containment: prevents Byzantine-inflation of tokens originating on chain `A`, on chain `A`, as a result of chain `B`'s Byzantine behaviour (though any users who sent tokens to chain `B` may be at risk).
+- Fault containment: prevents Byzantine-inflation of tokens originating on chain `A`, as a result of chain `B`'s Byzantine behaviour (though any users who sent tokens to chain `B` may be at risk).

 ## Technical Specification